 The province has rich deposits of metallic and non-metallic mineral resources.
 Metallic resources include nickel, chromite, manganese, copper, cobalt, silver, gold, iron silica, magnesite and limestone.

-Davao Oriental has a total population of 558,958 (2015 Census of Philippine Households).
-Its population density is 98 persons per square kilometer and its Annual Population Growth Rate (APGR) is 1.49 percent (2000-2015 intercensal years).
+Davao Oriental has a total population of 576,343 (2020 Census of Population and Housing).
+Its population density is 102 persons per square kilometer and its Average Population Growth Rate (APGR) is 0.65 percent (2015-2020 intercensal years).

 Of the total household population in the province, 34.08 percent reported Mandaya as their ethnicity.
 Other ethnic groups are Cebuano or Bisaya, Chavacano, Boholano, Hiligaynon/Ilonggo, Waray, Tausug, Tagalog, and Surigaonon.